Grand Master Ken Nagayama

 Grand Master Nagayama began his teaching career in Okinawa, instructing students in the art of Moto Bu Ryu in the same school he learned in.
 Since 1977 he has been teaching in the Los Angeles area.
 For many of those years he was gaining experience in and teaching Tae Kwon Do.

-It has been more than 20 years since Grand Master Nagayama, through the integration of his many resources and knowledge, began developing his own Martial Arts style.
+Since opening his own school in 1988, Grand Master Nagayama, through the integration of his many resources and knowledge, began developing his own Martial Arts style.
 He desired to teach a Martial Art that would be thorough, realistic, and strong, and it was from that desire that his own system grew.

 Adults find that they benefit from the structure and discipline of the Martial Arts.
 But, it’s the excellent physical conditioning that draws in many adults.
 The opportunity to get in great shape while learning self- defense, both of which help cultivate confidence and a sense of worth, make Ken Nagayama Martial Arts the perfect environment for adults from every walk of life.